NPDeehan/Whos50GameCamunda8/README.md

-# Who's 50 Game for Camunda Cloud
+# Who's 50 Game for Camunda Platform 8

 To play the game "Who's 50," name someone famous.
 If they're exactly 50 years old, you win the game!
 If they're any other age, guess again.